Teen education for a committed, informed, & involved Jewish community.

 Confirmation (between grades 10 & 12)

 Our Confirmation program supports our post-B'nei Mitzvah teens as they begin making Jewish choices for themselves.
 Students can become eligible to become Confirmands between 10th and 12th grade, as long as they have actively participated in at least three programs from 8th grade onward.
-We celebrate these students and their Jewish journeys at a peer-led Shabbat service on June 1.
-Confirmands will meet periodically to learn in community (dates TBD) during the Spring semester.
+We celebrate these students and their Jewish journeys at a peer-led Shabbat service on May 21, 2027.
+Confirmands will meet periodically to learn in community (dates TBA) during the year.